-Any mortar must always be softer and more porous than the main building material.
+Any lime mortar must always be softer and more porous than the main building material.

 How exposed is the place you are using it?

-The more exposed to the elements a mortar or render is, the greater the need for a faster set and greater durability, to cope with harsher freeze thaw cycles.
+The more exposed to the elements a lime mortar or lime render is, the greater the need for a faster set and greater durability, to cope with harsher freeze thaw cycles.